 “Ivor!
 I’m not worked up over anything!”
 Eresh said.
 “I was just – ah, Ms. Corscia, you’re here, too.”

-Thea jumped in surprise when she noticed there was a woman suddenly standing beside her.
+Thea jumped in surprise when she noticed a woman standing beside her where there had been none moments before.
 Evelyne Corscia didn’t look her way, only frowned at Eresh and crossed her arms.
 As she did, the muscles in her arms shifted, highlighting scars from old battles.
-She stood nearly a head shorter than Thea but somehow seemed to take up far more space.
+She stood nearly a head shorter than Thea but somehow took up more space.

-“We’re ready for final inventory checks, if you’re done here, Eresh,” she said, her voice gentle as ever.
+“We’re ready for final inventory checks, if you’re done here, Eresh,” she said, her voice gentle as a whisper.

 “Yes, of course,” Eresh said.